bankrasrg/maxim-max11210/README.md

 ===

 This library has been written to support the Maxim MAX11210 24-bit A/D converter as peripheral of the Spark module.
-Spark Libraries can be used in the [Spark IDE ](https://www.spark.io/build).
+Spark libraries can be used in the [Spark IDE ](https://www.spark.io/build).

 Example Usage